salmanee/Librarian/INSTALL.md

 ## Using Librarian: ##

 All Librarian scripts are found under `scripts/`:
-1. To Extract binaries from the apps in `sample_apps/`, run the following command:
+1. To Extract binaries from the apps in `sample_apps/` to `UnknownLibs_bins`, run the following command:
 ```
 python3 cluster_libs.py
 ```